selkies-project/selkies-gstreamer/README.md

 **NOTE that this section is also applicable for developers applying, embedding, forking, deriving, or taking influence from this project.**

-**Crediting and recognizing through citations is the currency of scientific research.
+**Citations are the currency of scientific research.
 Citing in your publications is the main driver of keeping this project alive.**

 Remote desktop software projects have always been primarily proprietary.
 It is difficult to maintain such a project without consistent full-time compensation or financial upkeep.